Mobile alerting with tracking & escalation for Jira Software

 Jira -> PHP Script

-When a Jira issue is created you trigger a Webhook to be sent to the URL where your PHP scrips is running.
-You can configure this easily in the Webhook section in the Jira settings.
-The PHP script will store the Jira issue ID in order to match it later.
+When a Jira issue is created you trigger a webhook to be sent to the URL where your PHP scrips is running.
+You can configure this easily in the webhook section in the Jira settings.

 PHP -> SIGNL4

 Upon receiving the Jira issue information the PHP script will send an HTTP request to SIGNL4 in order to trigger the alert.
+The PHP script will pass the Jira issue ID (along with some additional information) to SIGNL4 in the external ID field (X-S4-ExternalID).
+This is used as a reference in order to match it later.
 As a response the PHP script will get the event ID of the SIGNL4 event.
-This is stored along the Jira issue ID.

 SIGNL4 -> PHP